 \subsubsection{Phillips Relation}

 The relation between light curve decline rate and peak luminosity for \snia\ is often referred to as the Phillips relation \citep{phillips93}.
 We plot the Phillips relation for the Hubble flow, the SBF-calibrated, and Cepheid-calibrated samples in Figure~\ref{phillips}.
 The SALT2 stretch parameter, $x1$, is used as the light curve decline rate indicator.
-The luminosity is estimated from the apparent peak magnitude, $m_B$, corrected for the SALT2 color term (but not stretch).
+The luminosity is estimated from the apparent peak magnitude, $m_B$, corrected for the SALT2 color term using $\beta=3.09$.
+No correction for stretch has been applied in Figure~\ref{phillips}.
 For the Cepheid and SBF-calibrated \snia, we adopted distances from \citet{riess21} and \citet{jensen21}.
-For the purposes of plotting the absolute magnitudes that are consistent with the calibrators, we calculated the distance moduli for the Hubble flow sample from their redshift in the CMB frame and corrected for cosmological parameters assuming \hnot=73.0~\kmsmpc\ .
+For the purposes of plotting the absolute magnitudes that are consistent with the calibrators, we calculated the distance moduli for the Hubble flow sample from their redshift in the CMB frame and corrected for cosmological parameters assuming \hnot=73~\kmsmpc\ .
+Here, the choice of \hnot\ is arbitrary and this value was chosen to approximate the expected supernova absolute magnitudes.
+Selecting \hnot=68~\kmsmpc\ would shift all the points by 0.15~mag along the y-axis.
 No Pantheon+ bias corrections have been applied to the supernovae shown in Figure~\ref{phillips}.